Heikowi/HWIFileDownload/README.md

 # HWIFileDownload

 HWIFileDownload simplifies file download integration on iOS.
+It offers a complete set of operations (start, cancel, pause, resume) for parallel download of files with no size limitation.
+Native reporting of single file download progress and total progress is included.

+## Features

-Based on `NSURLSession` it offers system background operation even when the app is not running.
+Based on `NSURLSession` HWIFileDownload offers system background operation even when the app is not running.
 HWIFileDownload is backwards compatible down to iOS 6 (where `NSURLConnection` is used instead of `NSURLSession`).
+Downloads can be started independently, cancelled, paused and resumed.
+When resuming cancelled downloads, data of previous downloads is reused.
+Progress is reported natively as `NSProgress`.

-## Features
+## Implementation

 HWIFileDownload uses a __download identifier__ for starting a download, retrieving progress information, and for handling download completion.
 The __download identifier__ is a string that must be unique for each individual file download.